 SomaSim is a two-man indie studio reviving the tradition of old-school simulation games for the modern audience.
 I handled PR for their first release, the Gold Rush sim 1849, as well as the 1849: Nevada Silver expansion pack.
 The campaign kicked off with a successful “early access” beta release, the benefits and results of which are documented here.
 In addition to the usual gaming press, my outreach targeted consumer outlets based in the real California and Nevada towns featured in the game, resulting in coverage from the Sacramento Bee, Stockton Register, Nevada Magazine, and others.

 Phoenix Online Studios is an indie developer and publisher who got their start with the King’s Quest-inspired game, The Silver Lining.
 My involvement with The Silver Lining‘s episodic release included the writing and distribution of press releases, media outreach, and coordination of reviews and Q&A. Our initial series announcement was covered by more than 125 outlets, with notable hits including a CNN.com feature and a video interview on 1UP.
-In late 2012 I resumed working with Phoenix to provide PR support for their first commercial game, Cognition: An Erica Reed Thriller, a 4-episode adventure series for PC, Mac, and iPad.
+I later provided PR support for Phoenix’s first commercial game, Cognition: An Erica Reed Thriller, a 4-episode adventure series for PC, Mac, and iPad.

 Klei is an award-winning indie developer based in Vancouver.
 From November 2011 through mid-2012, I helped with day-to-day PR during the launch of the multi-platform beat-em-up Shank 2 (in coordination with Electronic Arts) and leading up to the release of stealth platformer Mark of the Ninja.